wiktorlesiak/chat-server/README.md

 # chat-server
-Chat program using python for Network Distributed Computing
+Chat server using python for Network Distributed Computing